10 Vital Facts About Screen Printing vs Heat Transfer!

 A pre-prepared stencil is used to apply a layer of ink over the textiles.
-With the help of ink the image is transferred to the textile.
+With the help of ink, the image is transferred to the textile.

 Custom designs are produced onto the apparel using pressure and heat onto a heat reactive adhesive coated material called transfer paper, the design is printed while a heat press is applied, and the adhesive reacts with the heat and transfers to the fabric

 Better quality printing is possible than the heat transfer